SK Telecom: Cybersecurity breach of 2021-2025

 On April 18, 2025, SK Telecom informed authorities of a data leak, with full scope of the leak being unknown at the time.
 The information leaked in this incident includes the USIM authentication key (KI), International Mobile Subscriber Identity (IMSI), device identifier (IMEI), and phone numbers.

 In response to the breach, SK announced that all of its 23 million subscribers would be eligible for a free USIM card replacement starting from April 28, a week after the company publicly acknowledged the hack.
 Those who replaced their USIM earlier would be eligible for a refund.
 However, SK Telecom currently has only 1 million USIM cards available, leading to shortages and customer frustrations.
 Acting President Han Duck-soo directed related agencies to investigate SK Telecom's hacking countermeasures.
 SK said they are developing a way to format USIM cards without physically replacing them.

 In July 2025, Korean Ministry of Science and ICT released a final report of the investigation.
-Base on the report, SK Telecom was compromised back in 2021 with attackers remaining active in SKT network undetected until 2025.
+Based on the report, SK Telecom was compromised back in 2021 with attackers remaining active in SKT network undetected until 2025.
 According to the report, SK Telecom failed to properly manage sensitive accounts, encrypt sensitive data and did not respond adequately to previous security breaches (according to the report, SK Telecom detected unauthorized reboot of one of the servers, detected malware but did not inform the authorities), did not store critical security log information for sufficient time.

 On August 28, 2025, the Personal Information Protection Commission issued a 134.8 billion won (US$96.9 million) fine on SK Telecom over the data breach.